Acute toxicity of medicinal cannabis

-If you’re interested in finding out more about how medicinal cannabis might be a suitable treatment for you, contact a consultant.
+If you’re interested in finding out more about how our pain management products might be a suitable treatment option for you, contact a consultant.

-If you’re a doctor interested in learning more about our medicinal cannabis products, contact our team for specific information about our offerings.
+If you’re a doctor interested in learning more about our plant based products, contact our team for specific information about our offerings.